-According to Bank of Estonia, as of 30 June 2016, Estonian direct investments to Albania totalled 1.3 million euros.
-There is no statistics about Albania´s direct investments to Estonia.
+According to Bank of Estonia, as of 30 September 2017, Estonian direct investments to Albania totalled 4,6 million euros.

 Defence-related contacts between Estonia and Albania have been quite sparse to date.
 The memorandum of mutual understanding for bilateral defence-related relations was concluded in February of 2005 at the Munich Security Conference.